modernish/modernish/README.md

 The `sys/user/loginshell` module provides for obtaining the current user's login shell.
 It detects the current operating system's method for obtaining this and sets the appropriate function.

-### use sys/text ###
-Functions for working with text files.
-So far I have:

-`readf`: read a complete text file into a variable, stripping only the last linefeed character.

-`kitten` and `nettik`: `cat` and `tac` without launching any external process, so it's faster for small text files.

 ### use opts/long ###
 Adds a `--long` option to the getopts built-in for parsing GNU-style long